benjaminhlina/shortest_path_example/README.md

 ![](./Plots/big_sissabagama_lake_receivers.png)

-From this plot we can use functions from the [{sf}](https://r-spatial.github.io/sf/) package to first create linestrings between each receiver and secondly to determine the shortest distance between each receiver.
+From this plot we can use functions from [{gdistance}](https://agrdatasci.github.io/gdistance/) and  [{sf}](https://r-spatial.github.io/sf/) packages to first create linestrings between each receiver and secondly to determine the shortest distance between each receiver.